cscis71summe17/TheVacationer/README.md

 # Project Part 3 of 4

-**First sprint:** 6 points estimate
+**First sprint:** 7 points estimate

 **Motivation** - Based on yesterday's weather forecasting pattern, we have selected our sprint backlog of 6 points.
 In our previous sprint, we have selected 13 points but we could deliver only 11 points with our team working quite a few extra hours till late night.
 Basically it was an over estimate.
-The team has collectively discussed and agreed that 6 points will be fair enough to deliver in this sprint.
+The team has collectively discussed and agreed that 7 points will be fair enough to deliver in this sprint.
+All the selected user stories are less than half of the forecast velocity.

 **Sprint goal**:
-In this sprint we would like to achieve the below:

-* Display the list (names) of top 5 restaurants
-* Display the website URLs of top 5 restaurants.
-* Continuous Integration
-* Continuous Development
+Make restaurants information available to our customers

 **Kanban URL**: https://trello.com/b/xn8Hnj4p/the-vacationer-project